ndaju/OpenVerify/README.md

 # OpenVerify

+BTW SOME PARTS ARE VIBECODED NOT FULLY VIBECODED SMALL PARTS

 Open-source, self-hosted Discord verification and backup OAuth2 bot system.
 Built with Next.js 14, Express, TypeScript, and PostgreSQL.

 ## Features